matsens/erick/_posts/2019-12-31-command-line-cozy.md

 For many more uses, including vim integration, see the [fzf](https://github.com/junegunn/fzf) GitHub page.

-## autojump
+# autojump

 [autojump](https://github.com/wting/autojump) is a `cd` replacement that learns.
 It keeps a record of where you have been in the past, and given multiple options, chooses the one that you have been in the most.
 The autojump command is `j`.

 For example, I frequently visit our data directory on the shared filesystem at `/fh/fast/matsen_e/data`.
-Instead of typing out that full filename I can just type `j data`.
+Instead of typing out that full filename I can just type `j data` to `cd` there.

 This works with partial filenames as well.
 In the example Docker container I have a few directories that have cats in them, and